For cycling aficionados there is something magical about cycling in France.

 So, here are seven places that we recommend you seriously consider if you’re considering a cycling holiday in France.

-Want to know which of these articles made our list of the best cycling holidays you can drive to from the UK?
+Want to know which of these places made our list of the best cycling holidays you can drive to from the UK?
 Check out this article.

 Want to drive to France with your bikes?
 Check out this article.